SomeWeekendReading/someweekendreading.github.io/_posts/2025-03-19-eye-of-sauron-at-mit.md

 In fact, we MIT folk do _not_ believe in making rings of power, let alone giving them to authoritarians.
 We're just little techno-hobbitses, we are.

-Now, for _some_ kinds of powerful rings, we can do stuff.
+Now, for _some_ kinds of powerful rings, we can do stuff for you.
 Want a proton synchrotron with a
 $p\bar{p}$ storage ring?
 Hook you right up.

 As long as you're not some demonic whatsit from another dimension.